 A high status Roman villa has been discovered between Ketton and Luffenham, close to the River Chater, south of Rutland Water.
-An excavation undertaken by the University of Leicester has uncovered part of a dramatic mosaic with 3 panels each portraying a scene from the Siege of Troy as described in the Iliad.
+An excavation undertaken by the University of Leicester has uncovered part of a dramatic mosaic with 3 panels each portraying a scene from the Siege of Troy.

 The landowner made an initial investigation after spotting interesting surface pottery and exploring Google satellite images.
 He called in the Leicestershire County archaeologist and this led rapidly to a professional excavation.
 It will feature in an edition of Digging for Britain to be screened in 2022.
 The following video about the Rutland Roman villa has been released by the University of Leicester.